chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 This resource has the following actions:

 ``:install``
    Default.
-Install a package.
-If a version is specified, install the specified version of the package.
+Install a gem.
+If a version is specified, install the specified version of the gem.

 ``:nothing``
    .. tag resources_common_actions_nothing